Was It Legal For The U.S. To Kill A Top Iranian Military Leader?

 O'Brien did not elaborate on the nature of the threat.
 The strike against Soleimani was carried out without officially notifying Congress ahead of time.

-Anderson says that the Trump administration's legal justifications are "adopting a stance that pushes a little beyond what it and prior presidential administrations have been have done in the past."
+Anderson says that the Trump administration's legal justifications are "adopting a stance that pushes a little beyond what it and prior presidential administrations ... have done in the past."

 He says it's hard to argue that the action against Soleimani is completely unlawful under U.S. law – but said that justifications may rely on interpretations of law that are controversial or antiquated.